delphidabbler/codesnip/README.md

 <sup>†</sup> DelphiDabbler.com is due to close down on 15 June 2020.
 After this time these links will no longer work.

-<sup>‡</sup> It is hoped to move the Code Snippets Database to GitHub before DelphiDabbler.com closes down.
+<sup>‡</sup> The Code Snippets Database has been imported to GitHub: it's a work in progress.
+[See the repo](https://github.com/delphidabbler/code-snippets).

 ## Installation